lehner-lab/Scaling_Law/009_Exon_Inclusion_Across_Conditions/003_WT_SF3B1_vs_Mutated_SF3B1/002_Downstream_analysis.md

 # Downstream Analysis

-This document contains all the R code needed to process the `SF3B1wt_SF3B1mut_TABLE_EXONS.txt` file generated in the previous step.
-That file is provided in `Data` folder so feel free to jump straight to this code if you don't want to process the raw files.
+This document explains the code found in [002\_downstream\_analysis.R](002_downstream_analysis.R), which processes the `SF3B1wt_SF3B1mut_TABLE_EXONS.txt` file generated in the previous step.
+That file is provided in `Data` folder so feel free to jump straight to this code if you don't want to process the raw files yourself.
+All the code written in this document is written in R.

-## Data processing in R
+## 1. Data processing in R

 We first load the file into R: